A guitar teachers guide to teaching Jazz

 Teaching Jazz Standards like "Autumn Leaves" or "Fly me To The Moon" on Guitar is a great way to introduce intermediate players to developing a capability on Jazz Guitar

-Below is a version of the Frank Sinatra classic "Fly me to the moon which features TAB and (much more inportantly from a teacher's point of view) an analysis of what is going on in the arrangement
+Below is a version of the Frank Sinatra classic "Fly Me To The Moon" that I stuck up on Youtube a while back which features TAB and (much more importantly from a teacher's point of view) an analysis of what is going on in the arrangement

 Although it uses "jazz" chords the written analysis in the video looks at how a guitar player/teacher might adapt the chords (often not playing the "full" chord or even implying that a chord is there when it is not played using walking bass lines)

-If you want to go deeper into the subject of jazz guitar you could do worse than check out a site that I have often used to enhance and increase my own knowledge and capability. jazzguitar.be has been a great help to me and has a very clear and no nonsense approach to the subject.
-I should stress that I have no connection with the site, I just like what they do and it works for me
+If you want to go deeper into the subject of jazz guitar you could do worse than check out some sites that I have often used to increase my own knowledge and capability. jazzguitar.be has been a great help to me and has a very clear and no nonsense approach to the subject. jazzguitarlessons.net is another useful one with a load of informative video content I should stress that I have no connection with any of the webssites, I just like what they do and their stuff works for me

 When it comes to Jazz Guitar all I bring to the table is a way in which guitar teachers can give their students clear guidance on how to make an effective entry into the genre.
 I am not a great Jazz guitarist.
 I can get around the guitar in a Jazz style and can easily convince the average audience that I am a competent Jazz player but the truth is if you stuck me in front of a discerning and knowledgable Jazz audience for a recital you would find the bar next door to the venue filling up with grumpy beard strokers in record time.